rhuss/google_workspace_mcp/README.md

 ### CLI

-The `workspace-cli` command lists tools, calls them, and inspects a running server — all with encrypted, disk-backed OAuth token caching so you only authenticate once.
+The `workspace-cli` command lists tools and calls them against a running server — with encrypted, disk-backed OAuth token caching so you only authenticate once.
 On first run it opens a browser for Google consent; subsequent runs reuse the cached tokens automatically.

 Tokens are stored encrypted at `~/.workspace-mcp/cli-tokens/` using a Fernet key auto-generated at `~/.workspace-mcp/.cli-encryption-key`.